Derviş Vahdeti

-Derviş Vahdeti (1870–1909) was a Cypriot-born religious figure and Islamist politician.
+Derviş Vahdeti (1870 – 19 July 1909) was a Cypriot-born religious figure and Islamist politician.
 He was the leading figure of 31 March incident.
 He was executed on 19 July 1909 due to his role in the incident.

 Biography

 Vahdeti was born in Cyprus in 1870.
-He worked as a hafiz there and joined the Naqshbandi order or the Bektaşi order.
+He was educated at a missionary school where he might first be familiar with the anti-semitic views supported by the British.
+He worked as a hafiz in Cyprus and joined the Naqshbandi order or the Bektaşi order.
 In 1902 he settled in Constantinople where he began to work as a public servant.
 After a while he was exiled to Diyarbakır and soon returned to Constantinople.
 He attempted to continue to work in his former post, but he was not given the post.

 He established a daily newspaper entitled Volkan in 1908 for which he asked for financial support from Sultan Abdulhamid.
 However, his request was not accepted by the Sultan.
-He headed a Islamist movement, Muhammadan Union (Ittihad-i Muhammadi in Ottoman Turkish), which was founded by him on 5 April 1908 and was one of the major critics of the Committee of Union and Progress.
+He headed an Islamist movement, Muhammadan Union (Ittihad-i Muhammadi in Ottoman Turkish), which was founded by him on 5 April 1908 and was one of the major critics of the Committee of Union and Progress.
 His paper also acted as the organ of the Muhammadan Union.